What is Geo-Fencing?

 Once the ads are delivered, we then track the number of views, clicks, calls, and conversions.
 We can even create another fence which acts as a conversion zone.
 This means when someone walks from a target fence into the conversion fence, we track that as a ‘visit.’
 For example, when someone walks into your store.
 This makes it easier for us to keep tabs on exactly how well your advertising campaign is working.

-Recently, Site Hub has made quite a stir in the digital marketing world through our work on a geofencing campaign for Farmer’s Insurance which led to a large amount of new leads.
+Recently, Site Hub has made quite a stir in the digital marketing world through our work on a geofencing campaign for Farmer’s Insurance which led to a large number of new leads.
 So much so that we were recognized for a Digital Marketing Award (GREAT Awards) in Rochester NY.